- Competitive Analysis

 The number one question on everybody’s mind is “How do Local Services Ads work and actually show up in search results?”

 Here’s how it works: advertisers choose from a list of services for their industry.
 When a person’s search matches criteria for those services, your ad will be eligible to show.
 Unlike AdWords, because you are selecting categories and not specific keywords, you can’t pick exactly what your ads will and won’t show for.
-So, your ads could show for some irrelevant searches, but this is less of an issue because you aren’t paying by the click.
+This may not be a big issue for some companies because you aren’t paying by the click.

 When they do show, this is how they look on desktop and mobile: